aws-samples/genai-llm-cpu-sagemaker/README.md

     * model_hugging_face_name - set Hugging Face model name e.g. "TheBloke/llama-2-7B-Arguments-GGUF"
     * model_full_name         - set Hugging Face file full name e.g. "llama-2-7b-chat.Q4_K_M.gguf"

-3. Confirm that you would like to proceed with destroying previously used model's S3 bucket, Sagemaker configuration and endpoint:
+3. Confirm that you would like to proceed with destroying previously used model's S3 bucket, Sagemaker configuration and endpoint: \
 `./cicd/cdk-change-model.sh <account-id> <region-name> ModelConfigurationStack`
-> `This action would destroy your current deployment.
-Are you sure that you want to proceed? y`
+> You will be prompted with the question `This action would destroy your current deployment.
+Are you sure that you want to proceed?`, type Y to confirm.

 ### Credits